 Protein powder is one of the most popular supplements used today.
 Even the supermarkets are catching on and are promoting protein shakes.
-With so many to choose from, it can be a minefield trying to pick the best one.
+With so many varieties, it can be difficult understanding which one to choose.

-Well today you are going to learn exactly what protein powders are, the different types of protein powder, how you can use them for maximum benefit, which protein powders to avoid, along with a ton of other stuff such as how the quality of a protein is actually measured.
+Including, the differences between each type of protein powder, which protein powders to avoid, along with how the quality of a protein source is actually measured.

-Regardless of your goal, whether you want to build lean muscle, or simply want a good vegan friendly protein shake to boost your protein intake, this article will take the guess work out of choosing the best protein powder that suits your needs.
+Regardless of your goal, whether you want to build lean muscle, or simply need a good vegan friendly protein shake to boost your protein intake, this article will help you decide which is best for you.

 Let’s get started.